chrg127/gmplayer/README.txt

     - console: a more minimal interface, intended for console/terminal/headless interfaces.
 It probably won't work on non-linux OSes.

+You can also choose to build with or without MPRIS support by passing -DBUILD_MPRIS=ON or OFF.

-For make, -C specifies where to find the Makefile.
+For make, -C specifies the directory where to find the Makefile.

-After the commands are done, the executable should be found inside build/.
+When the compilation is completed, the executable should be found inside build/.